 We talk it out, like any group of people do.
 If it's a case of irreconcilable differences, we end up deciding who has jursidiction over the issue.
 So, for instance, if someone insults Miranda and Rogan gets up in arms about it, she gets to say what we do, because she's the one who got insulted.

 Do you all have separate dreams?

 Sort of.
 We will sometimes dream each other's dreams, but we'll feel that they're not ours--for instance, if Rogan dreams he's Gigi fighting evil teddy bears, he's likely going to assume that that's Gigi's dream.
-We can also share dreams--Mac and Rogan seem to have those the most.
-Biff was also known for it.
+We can also share dreams; those are usually pretty fun.

 SECTION X: Uncloseting

 Who have you uncloseted to?

 Pretty much everyone, though it took years.
 Even the government knows, these days, though that wasn't by choice.

 As out as we can.
 It takes a LOT of energy to maintain a singlet face, and we just don't have the stamina for it anymore.
 It's not even a political decision anymore, but a pragmatic one.
 Since becoming legally disabled, we're just too tired to hold it together for more than a few hours at a time.